“Is all that we see or seem but a dream within a dream? “

-My tour guide for the day was Greg, from Hiking Fiasco.
+My tour guide for the day was Greg, author of hikingfiasco.com.
 His kindness, patience, and good humour towards a nutty Queensland blogger with childlike enthusiasm was much appreciated.

 “What’s he like?”
 I was asked by his adoring fans.
 Well, given I’ve had a few uncomfortable experiences as a small woman hiking alone it was reassuring to have the presence of an intelligent gentle goliath for company and to ward off serial killers and flashers.
 If only he’d been there on my Bribie Island adventure a couple of weeks later, but that’s another story.